Illinois job growth remains below national average

 Don't miss our top stories and need-to-know news everyday in your inbox.

-June’s monthly payroll gain kept over-the-year job growth well below the national average.
-In the first half of 2017, payroll growth is improved over 2016, but growing at half the pace of 2015 for the same six-month period.
+May’s modest monthly payroll gain kept over-the-year job growth well below the national average.
+Payroll growth has been sluggish thus far this year.

-“The unemployment rate increase and a decline in construction payroll are troublesome, but the trend of declining labor force is something we cannot ignore,” said IDES Director Jeff Mays.
-“This was the fourth consecutive over-the-month decline in labor force, which is now at its lowest level since March 2006.”
+“Illinois remains -23,300 jobs short of reaching its prior peak employment reached in September 2000,” said IDES Director Jeff Mays.
+“If Illinois had grown at the National average over that time, the State would have an additional 650,000 jobs.”

-“A competitive economy is crucial to creating jobs and opportunities for Illinoisans in every corner of the state,” said Illinois Department of Commerce Director Sean McCarthy.
-“We must institute true reforms that will help businesses expand and thrive here.”
+"We hear from companies every week that are concerned by the current business climate in Illinois,” said Illinois Department of Commerce & Economic Opportunity Director Sean McCarthy.
+“We need to implement common sense reforms that would lead to booming job growth and expansion of opportunities across our state.”

-The number of unemployed workers increased +1.4 percent from the prior month to 302,400, down -20.8 percent over the same month for the prior year.
-This was the first over-the-month gain in the number of unemployed persons since January 2017.
-The labor force decreased -0.3 percent over-the-month and declined by -1.0 percent in June over the prior year.
+The number of unemployed workers decreased -2.9 percent from the prior month to 298,100, down -23.0 percent over the same month for the prior year.
+This brings the number of unemployed workers to its lowest level since December 2006.
+The labor force decreased -0.3 percent over-the-month and declined by -0.9 percent in May over the prior year.
 The unemployment rate identifies those individuals who are out of work and are seeking employment.
 An individual who exhausts or is ineligible for benefits is still reflected in the unemployment rate if they actively seek work.

 Seasonally Adjusted Unemployment Rates